jfaa-josh/stock-ops/README.md

 1. **Install UV**

-   Ensure that `uv is installed on your machine.
-Follow the documentation to do so for your specific OS.
+   Ensure that uv is installed on your machine.
+Follow the documentation for a standalone, separate from global python, installation for your specific OS [here](https://docs.astral.sh/uv/getting-started/installation/#installation-methods).

 1. **Install Git Bash**

    Install git bash as your terminal interface.
-Avoid using Conda PowerShell directly for this project.
+It is recommended to use VSCode as your editor.

 1. **Create a local Directory**